These delicious Gluten Free Vanilla Crescent Cookies (otherwise known as Vanillekipferl) are a delicious holiday cookie that everyone loves!

 I will also surprise you by telling you that you can make these cookies and freeze them too!
 I wasn’t sure if these cookies would be freezable, but I put a bag full into the freezer to keep from eating them too quickly.
 They were completely fine.
 (They even taste great frozen!)

 These Austrian Vanillekipferl cookies are also perfect for a cookie exchange party, or any holiday party!
-Here are more delicious gluten free cookie exchange cookie ideas you can bring to the party!

 Are you ready to see how easy these gluten free Austrian cookies are to make?

-First, add the gluten free flour blend, almond flour (or a different nut flour of your choice) and butter to a food processor.
+Add the gluten free flour blend, almond flour (or a different nut flour of your choice) and butter to a food processor.

 Your flour mixture will be grainy with the tiny butter pieces.
 Add the wet ingredients to this mixture.